EERO SAARINEN, FAIA (1910-1961)

 Eero Saarinen was born in Hvitträsk, FInland, and emigrated to the US in 1923.
 He grew up within the community of the Cranbrook Academy of Art in Bloomfield Hills MI where his father Eliel taught.
 Saarinen studied there and took courses in sculpture and furniture design.
 He had a close relationship with fellow students Charles and Ray Eames, and he became good friends with Florence (Schust) Knoll.

-Beginning in September 1929, he studied sculpture at the Académie de la Grande Chaumière in Paris, France.
-He then went on to study at the Yale School of Architecture, finishing in 1934.
-After that, he toured Europe and North Africa for a year, Finland for a year, then he returned to Cranbrook to teach.
+Beginning in 1929, he studied sculpture at the Académie de la Grande Chaumière in Paris then studied at the Yale School of Architecture, finishing in 1934.
+After that, he toured Europe and North Africa for a year, Finland for a year, then returned to Cranbrook to teach in 1936.
 He became a US citizen in 1940.
 Saarinen worked for the Office of Strategic Services (OSS) during WWII, assigned to provide designs for the Situation Room underneath the White House.
-After his father's death in 1950, Saarinen founded his own architecture office.

-Eero met his first wife, Lily, a sculptor, at Cranbrook, at the same time he met the Eames.
+He met his first wife, Lily, an Olympic athlete and sculptor, at Cranbrook, at the same time he met the Eames.
 He had two children from his first marriage, Eric and Susan.
 In 1954, after his divorce, Saarinen married Aline Bernstein, an art critic at The New York Times.
 They had a son, Eames, named after collaborator Charles Eames.

 architecture, Saarinen achieved fame as a furniture designer.